threeid/twitter-clone/README.md

 todo:

-+ add db: mongo or firebase
++ add db: Mongo or Firebase

 + better auth handling

++ learn to use GraphQL